HospitalRun/components/README.md

 ```

 # Contributing
 Contributions are always welcome.
 Before contributing please read our [contributor guide](https://github.com/HospitalRun/components/blob/WIP-updates-readme/.github/CONTRIBUTING.md).

 1. Fork this repository to your own GitHub account and then clone it to your local device
 2. Navigate to the cloned folder: `cd components`
 3. Install the dependencies: `npm install`
-4. Run `npm link` to link the local repo to the global npm folder
-5. Run `npm run dev` to build and watch for code changes
+4. Run `npm run dev` to build and watch for code changes
-6. In another terminal window create a [new react project](https://reactjs.org/docs/create-a-new-react-app.html#create-react-app) with `npx create-react-app my-app`‌
-7. Navigate (`cd my-app`) to your react project and install [node-sass](https://www.npmjs.com/package/node-sass): `npm install -D node-sass`.
-Components styles are coded using scss and you need this dependency in order to successfully import components' `.scss` files
-8. Link the components repo inside your newly created react project with `npm link components`
-9. Start your react project with `npm start` and enjoy hot reloading when applying changes in the components repo
+5. In another window, run storybook `npm run storybook`.
+Story book should open in a your default browser at localhost:6006.
+6. You will be able to test components with storybook and enjoy live reloading!

 ## How to commit